iXsystems/ixbuild/README.md

 ---
 Build FreeNAS ISOs / update files from sources, this may take a while.

+all
+---
+Create the ISO files and run the testing framework to check for regressions

 tests
 ---
 Run the regression testing framework.
 Will generate auto-install ISOs and